mathewajo/tindog/README.md

   - Using artifical intelligence I need to analize dogs emotions, what kind of like is this? just like a sister or something romantic?
   - If the algorithm says no, automatially next photo appears!
 - If yes, this dogs will send a friend request to the other dog.
-- Other dog can also do the same process and if my algorithm detects a positive vibe, details of the dog will be texted to the both owners number!
+- Other dog can also do the same process and if my algorithm detects a positive vibe, we will send a notification to both owners.
+- One of the owner should pay a fee of 4.99 euros to get the details of the dog.
+If the owner makes a payment, he will get the details of the dog plus he will be getting a coin that he can use for the next time.
+Once payment is made, details of the dog will be sent to the owner who made the payment.

 What about this idea?
 Do you wanna join with me?
 Let's do it!